Risk Warning: Your Capital is at Risk.

 Most sugar production occurs in a few countries, and weather patterns play an important role in determining supply.

 Sugar prices can be very volatile.
-Investors looking to speculate on short-term bottlenecks in supply might see sugar as an attractive investment.
+Traders looking to speculate on short-term bottlenecks in supply might see sugar as an attractive trade.

 How Does Sugar Act as an Inflation and Weak US Dollar Hedge?